 Ignition Not Working

-With electronic systems, the solution is a bit more complicated as these are more sophisticated systems.
+With electronic systems, the solution becomes more complicated because they are more sophisticated.
 It’s also worth mentioning that ignition switches have a lifespan of three to five years, so you should try replacing it to solve the problem.

 If your furnace powers on and off repeatedly, it might be short cycling.
-The problem could again lay in a broken thermostat or it could get inaccurate temperature readings if it’s too close to the heat source.
-If none of these seems to solve the issue, consider calling in a professional HVAC technician.
+The problem could again lie in a broken thermostat, or it could get inaccurate temperature readings if it’s too close to the heat source.
+If none of these seem to solve the issue, consider calling in a professional HVAC technician.